 Getting feedback from your customers is essential for understanding their needs, priorities, and experiences with your product.
 Your customer success team is in the perfect position to regularly gather feedback from your customers by:

-- Using in-app surveys such as Customer Satisfaction Score or Net Promoter Score to measure customer sentiment.
+Using in-app surveys such as customer satisfaction score (CSAT) or net promoter score (NPS) to measure customer sentiment.

-- Sharing key quotes from customer emails or phone calls, for example, in an internal Slack channel dedicated to collating customer feedback.
+Sharing key quotes — from customer emails or phone calls, for example — in an internal Slack channel dedicated to collecting customer feedback.

-The most important thing: If your customer success team spends so much time collecting customer feedback, actually use that feedback.
-It shouldn’t just get dumped in a spreadsheet and forgotten about.
+The most important thing: If your customer success team spends time collecting customer feedback, actually use that feedback.
+It shouldn’t just get dumped in a spreadsheet and forgotten.

 Collecting feedback is just the start.
-Once you have feedback from a number of different customers, you can analyze trends and use that feedback across the business.
-It could be to guide the messaging on your marketing site or to feed into your product roadmap.
+Once you have feedback from a number of different customers, you can analyze trends and use that feedback across the business, such as to guide the messaging on your marketing site or to feed into your product roadmap.

 7. Make it easy to contact your customer success team

 If a customer has a problem with your product, don’t make them dig around in their email to contact you.
 Offer different ways for customers to find information and support, such as:

 A dedicated email address for your customer success team.

 A phone number for their customer support manager.